-The EU's Chemical Strategy for Sustainability published in October 2020 proposes to systematically integrate the issue of combined exposure (i.e. exposure to unintentional mixtures of different chemicals via our surroundings or the environment) into chemical risk assessments.
+EU's Chemical Strategy for Sustainability, published in October 2020, advocates for the integration of combined exposure (i.e., exposure to unintentional mixtures of chemicals from our environment or surroundings or) into chemical risk assessments.

-Together with our colleagues at VITO, we screened environmental monitoring and human biomonitoring data to better understand realistic co-exposure of chemicals and assess associated risks.
-Mixtures found in the environment are largely driven by spatial processes i.e. mixtures increase in complexity from upstream to downstream and with increasing anthropogenic pressure.
-The mixture pressure analysis showed that the vast majority of the observed mixture exposure are not at risk for the environment (81-94% of the observed monitored mixtures).
-For the remaining cases the combined exposure risk estimations are dominated by a few substances and are heavily depending on local factors.
-It can be assessed which EU Regulation or Directive would be most effective to manage these mixtures of potential concern.
-The research done concludes that a potential mixture assessment factor (MAF) needs to be proportional to the magnitude of the mixture toxicity problem identified.
-For human exposure, typically only a small number of compounds are covered within monitoring studies, limiting the evaluation of co-exposure patterns.
-While it is hard to draw robust conclusions because of the diversity in existing mixture risk studies, the available studies suggest that a small number of compounds tends to drive the toxicity.
+In collaboration with VITO, we analyzed environmental monitoring and human biomonitoring data to gain a deeper understanding of realistic co-exposure to chemicals and evaluate associated risks.
+Our findings revealed that mixtures in the environment are largely influenced by spatial processes, with complexity increasing from upstream to downstream and under high anthropogenic pressure.
+Our mixture pressure analysis indicated that the majority of observed mixture exposures do not pose a risk to the environment (81-94% of observed mixtures).
+For the remaining cases, combined exposure risk estimates are dominated by a few substances and heavily dependent on local factors.
+We were able to determine which EU Regulations or Directives would be most effective in managing these mixtures of concern.
+Our research concludes that a potential Mixture Assessment Factor (MAF) should be proportional to the magnitude of the identified mixture toxicity problem.
+For human exposure, only a small number of compounds are typically covered in monitoring studies, making it difficult to evaluate co-exposure patterns.
+While it is hard to draw robust conclusions because of the diversity in existing mixture risk studies, the available studies suggest that a small number of compounds tend to drive toxicity.

-Download the final report.
-For more details see technical annexes A-D (environment) and technical annex E (human).
+For more information, please download the final report below and review the technical annexes A-D (environment) and technical annex E (human).